Frequently Asked Questions

 • We don’t know yet, but it is possible.
 However, we still need to have a good conception of superwisdom to verify this.
 It is also likely that, just as current LLMs have a good map of human wisdom from reading massive amounts of text but still need RLHF to act upon it, superintelligence might need direction to act upon its latent wisdom.

 • We think of alignment more broadly than this.
 Traditionally, alignment has been defined as aligning AI with instructions (operator intent).
-We believe that if that succeeds, we are still likely to have a bad future due to values-driven humans being replaced by AI in social systems like markets, democracies and the military.
-There are many instances of a human inside of such a larger system using their sense of what’s right to refuse orders and incentives, or do something against the self-interest of the system.
-Replacing these actors with AI would mean replacing them with artificial sociopaths carrying out any directive with precision, entirely neglecting human norms and values.
+We believe that if that succeeds, we are still likely to have a bad future due to coordination issues and win-lose game dynamics.

 For more on our thinking about this, see here.